Frank Antenori: 2012 congressional election

-In January 2012, incumbent Democrat U.S. Congresswoman Gabby Giffords decided to resign because of her critical condition from her 2011 Tucson shooting.
+In January 2012, incumbent Democratic U.S. Congresswoman Gabby Giffords decided to resign because of her critical condition from her 2011 Tucson shooting.
 There will be a special election in June, with the primary being held in April.
 Antenori has announced he will run for the 8th congressional district.
 Jesse Kelly won the Republican primary with 36% of the vote.
 Antenori ranked third with 22%.

 Personal life

 He lives in Dragoon, Arizona with his wife Lesley, after living in Tucson and Cochise.